 Up to about 1930 there had been no company in this country involved in the manufacture of a taximeter and the trade was entirely dependent on meters imported from abroad.
 A small concern with little capital called the

 Waddington Tamperproof Taximeter Co., Limited, did start but made little headway.
-The manufacture of taximeters fitted in with the Bell Punch Company's scheme of cash control mechanisms and the concern was acquired with a resulting
+The manufacture of taximeters fitted in with the Bell Punch Company's scheme of cash control mechanisms and the concern was acquired with a

-embarkation upon the manufacture of taximeters in reasonable quantities.
+resulting embarkation upon the manufacture of taximeters in reasonable quantities.
 Today it is the only manufacturer of taximeters in this country.

 As an adjunct to one of its ticket control systems the company required a small adding mechanism, and in the search for a tried mechanism instead of devising one of its own from scratch, it became

 acquainted with a small adding machine that was being developed by Petters, Limited, of Yeovil [see the Pettometer, below].
-It was not a difficult
+It was not a

-been sold both at home and abroad.
+machines have been sold both at home and abroad.

 It was but a stage to enlarge upon the capacity of this adding machine in the development of a full keyboard calculating machine which was eventually developed over the few years before the recent

 war and, under the name Sumlock, it was launched upon the market in 1940.
-For the purpose of more efficient exploitation of the Plus and Sumlock machines London Computator, Limited, was incorporated to deal with the sales side of
+For the purpose of more efficient exploitation of the Plus and Sumlock machines London Computator, Limited, was incorporated to deal with the sales

 The Sumlock machine requires for its efficient operation trained operators, and schools for training of pupils were established in London and the provinces.
-Automaticket already had a certain number of service stations for
+Automaticket already had a certain number of service stations

-the repair and maintenance of ticket issuing machines and these were enlarged and added to for the purpose of providing branch offices, schools and service depots for the local maintenance of all mechanisms manufactured by the Bell
+for the repair and maintenance of ticket issuing machines and these were enlarged and added to for the purpose of providing branch offices, schools and service depots for the local maintenance of all mechanisms manufactured by the

 Purchase of Paper Mill